GreenCollar pioneers market-based mechanism for plastic waste reduction

 The new market aims to scale up the transition to a circular economy.
 It does this by incentivising investment in waste collection and recycling infrastructure as part of the Plastic Waste Reduction Standard, which was introduced in early 2021.

 How the Plastic Waste Reduction Standard works

 Importantly, businesses and individuals can earn credits at two stages of the plastic lifecycle – in the waste collection phase, where material is diverted or removed from the environment, or at the end of the recycling phase, where waste is reprocessed into a new product.
-For every tonne of plastic recovered from the environment or recycled into an end product, the project proponent earns a single Plastic Credit.

 GreenCollar’s three pioneering plastic recovery projects